 Job and Internship Policies

 The Career Center utilizes the most advanced recruiting technology on the market, enabling us to provide exceptional customer service.
-Handshake, powered by symplicity, is Emory’s web-based job & internship posting and interview scheduling system that allows employers 24/7 access to current students as well as recent alumni.
+Handshake is Emory’s web-based job & internship posting and interview scheduling system that allows employers 24/7 access to current students as well as recent alumni.

 Account requests and positions are approved within 3 business days and will be assigned an expiration date of 30 days past the posting date.
 Employers may select an expiration date earlier than the 30 day default.
 Employers will receive a notification of the posting’s expiration and can repost the job for an additional 30 days if the position is still vacant.